South Africa Entrance Requirements: What You Need to Know

 Prohibited Items

 Before you will be allowed into South Africa, you will also need to clear customs to be sure you aren’t carrying any prohibited items with you.
-For instance, travelers are strictly prohibited from being the following items into South Africa:
+For instance, travelers are strictly prohibited from bringing the following items into South Africa:

 • Narcotics and other controlled substances